pingcap/docs-cn/character-set-and-collation.md

 insert into t values ('A');
 Query OK, 1 row affected
 insert into t values ('a');
-Query OK, 1 row affected # In MySQL, because utf8mb4_general_ci is case-insensitive, the `Duplicate entry 'a'` error is reported. insert into t1 values ('a ');
+Query OK, 1 row affected # In TiDB, it is successfully executed.
+In MySQL, because utf8mb4_general_ci is case-insensitive, the `Duplicate entry 'a'` error is reported. insert into t1 values ('a ');
-Query OK, 1 row affected # In MySQL, because comparison is performed after the spaces are filled in, the `Duplicate entry 'a '` error is returned.
+Query OK, 1 row affected # In TiDB, it is successfully executed.
+In MySQL, because comparison is performed after the spaces are filled in, the `Duplicate entry 'a '` error is returned.
 ```

 ### New framework for collations